adrianferstera/HerkulexApi/README.md

 ```
 // Default baud rate of the servos is 112500
 var myInterface = new HerkulexInterface("COM1", 112500);

 // Default id of the servos is 219
 var myServo = new HerkulexDrs0602(219, myInterface);

+//Change baud rate.
 myServo.ChangeBaudRate(HerkulexBaudRate.RATE57600);
 ```

 ## Change Servo ID
 To change the servo's id, run the following example.
-### Break down into end to end tests

-Explain what these tests test and why
+After you have successfully run this code sequence, reconnect the servo with new id.

 ```
-Give an example
+// Default baud rate of the servos is 112500
+var myInterface = new HerkulexInterface("COM1", 112500);

+// Default id of the servos is 219
+var myServo = new HerkulexDrs0602(219, myInterface);

+//Change id (between 1 and 255).
+ var success = myServo.ChangeId(7);

+ if (success) Console.WriteLine("Successfully changed servo Id");
+ else Console.WriteLine("Upppps, an error occured");

 ```